fantancy1978/praxistwin-website/perspectives/traditional-ml-algorithms-fundamentals-fb.md

-# Traditional ML Algorithms in F&B: Fundamental Building Blocks

-**July 13, 2025**

-## Traditional ML Algorithms in F&B Industry: Part 1 - Fundamental Algorithms for Manufacturing Excellence
+# Traditional ML Algorithms in F&B Industry: Part 1 - Fundamental Algorithms for Manufacturing Excellence

+**July 14, 2025**

 The foundation of AI-driven food manufacturing lies in proven, traditional machine learning algorithms that deliver measurable ROI while maintaining regulatory compliance.
 Part 1 explores five fundamental algorithms that serve as the backbone of modern F&B optimization, quality control, and predictive analytics.